12 July 2018

 Q: If I need surgery, how quickly could I have it?

-A: We have no waiting lists at Spire Parkway, but again it depends on the availability of the consultant you wanted, but as a guide, and subject to your pre-operation assessment, between one and two weeks.
+A: We have no waiting lists at Spire Parkway, but it depends on the availability of the consultant you want to see.
+As a guide, and subject to a pre-operation assessment, it could be between one and two weeks.

 Q: I don’t have health insurance, can I self-pay?